waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Current Blocker:** Navigating the Team Rocket Hideout.
-*   **Current Plan:** After exhausting all paths, my new hypothesis is that obtaining both passwords has triggered a change in the western corridors of the hideout, which I have not revisited since.
-The plan is to re-enter the hideout from the main entrance and meticulously re-explore the western side of B1F and B2F.
+*   **Current Plan:** All previously explored paths and NPC interactions have been exhausted and led to dead ends.
+The game state reports a Voltorb at (7, 9) on B2F is on-screen, which contradicts my map memory showing a solid wall.
+The game state is the ultimate source of truth, therefore a hidden path must exist.
+My current hypothesis is that a specific tile in the wall at Y=12 is a hidden passage.
+I am systematically testing each wall tile from right to left to find it.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL